Redocly/redocly-cli/.changeset/tame-laws-film.md

 "@redocly/cli": minor
 ---

-Added a cache for resolved plugins that makes sure that plugins are only instantiated once during a single execution.
+Added a cache for resolved plugins to ensure that plugins are only instantiated once during a single execution.